anekdotes/validator/readme.md

 #### confirmed

-Check if $input_confirmation value is the same
+Check if the input_confirmation value is the same then the input

 	array('input' => array('confirmed'));